 Click here to buy a New York CityPASS

-The New York City Explorer Pass is an alternative which offers more than 60 attractions and tours with Passes for 3, 4, 5, 7 or 10 attractions.
-I haven’t tried this pass but you can read more about it here.
+The New York Go City Explorer Pass is an alternative which offers over 90 tours and attractions with Passes for 2, 3, 4, 5, 6, 7 or 10 attractions.
+I haven’t tried this pass but it offers lots of flexibility – you can read more about it and book here.

 New York with teenagers